a-saksham/Algorithms/Sorting_Algos/README.md

 This File contains the following Algorithms:

 a.
-Insertion Sort
+Insertion Sort\n
 b.
-Bubble Sort
+Bubble Sort\n
 c.
-Selection Sort
+Selection Sort\n
 d.
-Quick Sort
+Quick Sort\n
 e.
 Merge Sort

 All of the above algorithms are compared in respect with the time and memory they consume.